axiomiety/crashburn/pixelheist/README.md

 TODO:
  * take a screenshot of the screen programatically
+ * create a 'proper' project - complete with requirements.txt
+   * and arguable something separate for js too (we can extract some of the functionality into separate modules, imported by the client)!
+ * take some new screenshots now that the scale has changed...
- * given x,y,w,h, extract the image data into pixels & colours
+ * DONE: given x,y,w,h, extract the image data into pixels & colours
  * DONE: run it through openCV to find the bounding rectangle
  * DONE: map each hex character to an equally space colour in the RGB spectrum
  * DONE: iterate through a file and draw 'em squares